shreddd/newt-2.0/README.md

 ```

+### 2. Authenticate a specific adpater function
-2: Inside your adapter you can use the login_required decorator to force authentication on a specific function
+Inside your adapter you can use the login_required decorator to force authentication on a specific function
 eg. in file/adapters/globus_file_adapter.py
 ```python
 from common.decorators import login_required